woodchat/pizzaOrderingSystem/README.md

 # pizzaOrdering_Restful_Service
-Demo application to understand restful service in spring boot
+Demo application to understand restful service in spring boot and how repo can be integrated with Travis CI